Understanding the Factors That Shape Your Expat Health Insurance Cost

 - Find the best plan for your needs and budget

-From our experience, the majority of expatriates who are looking for good medical care abroad opt for the private healthcare option.
+From our experience, most expatriates seeking quality medical care abroad choose private healthcare.
 In most cases, it will come with a better quality of service and other benefits, such as:

 - Direct billing

-- Medical staff that speaks English and often other major languages
+- Medical staff who speak English and often other major languages

 - Shorter waiting times for a consultation or operation

-- More comfortable beds and private suites available in hospitals
+- Access to more comfortable beds and private hospital suites

 Plans Covering Pre-existing Conditions Will Cost More

-While the coverage options play a tremendous role in the medical insurance premiums you will end up paying, there are also other factors that are important to consider when choosing international medical insurance.
+While coverage options significantly affect the premiums you’ll pay, other factors are equally important when choosing international medical insurance.

 The International Insurance Company